jsconf/2018.jsconf.eu/contents/copy/speakers/guide.md

 - **Malte,** [malte@jsconf.eu](mailto:malte@jsconf.eu), [@cramforce](http://twitter.com/cramforce)
 - **Simone,** [simone@jsconf.eu](mailto:simone@jsconf.eu), [@haas_simone](http://twitter.com/haas_simone)

+## A Note on Language

+JSConf EU aims to be an inclusive event and to that end we have incorporated [a section on inclusive language in our Code of Conduct](/code-of-conduct).
+Please make sure you read [the section “Inclusive Language” on our Code of Conduct page](/code-of-conduct) before giving your talk.
+We will enforce the [Code of Conduct](/code-of-conduct) with anyone who participates in JSConf EU, including speakers.

 ## Technical Information and Schedule

 * The day will start at 8:30am with breakfast and registration; talks will begin at 9:30am.
 You should arrive before 9:30am, so that we can set up your notebook for a test run and make sure everything works well.